Internet and Its Uses · 4 question types

 The difference between the internet and the WWW, and cookie/browser functions, are typical questions.

-A web browser is application software used to request, receive and display web pages from web servers.
+A is application software used to request, receive and display web pages from web servers.

 Common browsers: Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, Opera, Brave.
 The exam never rewards brand names, only generic features.